EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

     - As you can see, the `input` is set to an EmotiBit, which is streaming data to the oscilloscope.
     - The Oscilloscope takes this data and relays it over the IP-Address and Port specified.
     - A `patch` connects an input stream to an output stream.
-      - As an example, the input `PR` stream to patched to the output stream called `/EmotiBit/0/PPG:IR`.
+      - As an example, the input `PR` (PPG Red channel) stream is patched to the output stream called `/EmotiBit/0/PPG:IR`.
-    - When using the OSC protocol, at the receiver, you must use the same label you used as the output label here.
+    - When using the OSC protocol, at the receiver, you must use the same IP-Address, Port number and label name you used as the output label here.
   </details>
 ## Next Steps: Converting Raw Data
 Data integrity and precise time stamping have been given paramount importance while designing the EmotiBit.
 Hence, the raw data collected by the EmotiBit,although very accurate, is less intuitively understood by human eyes.
 The `EmotiBit data parser` is a tool that converts this **raw** data into individual files that represent each channel of data acquired.